timpro10/timpro10/README.md

 # Welcome to TimPro

-We develop software, working primarly on Unit Projects for PC or Android devices.
+Develop software, working primarly on Unit Projects for PC or Android devices.

 For more details take a look at our repositories!